Aladia Airlines

-Aladia Airlines, S.A. de C.V. was a Mexican low-cost chartered airline based in Monterrey, Nuevo León.
+Aladia Airlines, S.A. de C.V. was a Mexican low-cost charter airline based in Monterrey, Nuevo León.
 Commercial operations were commenced in December 2006 using four Boeing 757-200 aircraft on several domestic and international routes.

-Due to the Financial crisis of 2007–2008, Aladia Airlines suspended all operations on 21 October 2008.
+Due to the 2008 financial crisis, Aladia Airlines suspended all operations on 21 October 2008.

-In 2011, ALADIA group removed Pablo González-Ulloa from his position of chairman of the board of directors and all other positions in the company.
-They also initiated legal action against him, holding him responsible for mismanagement of the company during his administration.
-The airline was not officially dissolved, though, and a relaunch may be possible, according to Aladia officials, its license remains valid.
+In 2011, Aladia Group removed Pablo González-Ulloa from his position of chairman of the board of directors and all other positions in the company.
+They also initiated legal action against him, holding him responsible for the mismanagement of the company during his administration.
+The airline was not officially dissolved and a relaunch may be possible, according to Aladia officials, its AOC remains valid.

 Destinations

-As of October 2008, Aladia Airlines served the following destinations:
+As of October 2008, Aladia served the following destinations: